tabler/tabler/pages/_docs/progress.md

 ## Progress color

-Customize the color of the progress bar.
-You can click [here]({% docs_url colors %}) to see the list of available colors.
+Customize the color of the progress bar to suit your design.
+Click [here]({% docs_url colors %}) to see the list of available colors.

 {% capture code %}
 {% include ui/progress.html size="sm" color="red" class="mb-2" value=24 %}